 Condensation is water that collects as droplets on a cool surface when humid air comes in contact with it.
 This humid air can exist inside or outside of the home.
 You’ll typically find condensation on the outside of the window in the summer and the inside of the window in the winter.

-Condensation becomes a problem when it’s located between the glass panes.
+Condensation on the window becomes a problem when it’s located between the glass panes.
 This is often an indicator of seal failure.
 While this is sometimes repairable depending on the warranty, window replacement is often the best option in this case.

 Continuing with the moisture theme, you’ll want to keep an eye out for signs of moisture damage.
 Condensation on the interior of the window can cause moisture damage, but so can leaks.